fastrgv/RufasSok/README.md

 	* 1 more "efficient"
 	* 2 suppress hungarian estimator (eg. for dense puzzles)
 	* 3 like 0 but tries to reduce total moves
-	* 4 like 1 but tries to reduce total moves [default]
+	* 4 like 1 but tries to reduce total moves
 	* 5 like 2 but tries to reduce total moves

 For further details see: